allegro/blog/_posts/2022-02-01-android-ui-testing-in-allegro-pa-organization.md

 this tool is that **_system animations and don’t keep activities function cannot be enabled on the test device_**.
 ![Espresso cheat sheet](/img/articles/2022-02-01-android-ui-testing-in-allegro-pa-organization/espresso_cheatsheet.png)

-The last thing is the PageObject pattern which allows you to store the interactions and assertions in one place in the context of each screen.
+The last thing is the <a href="https://martinfowler.com/bliki/PageObject.html" target="_blank">PageObject</a>
+pattern which allows you to store the interactions and assertions in one place in the context of each screen.
 According to Martin Fowler (if you haven't read his books, you should!):
 >The basic rule of thumb for a page object is that it should allow a software client to do anything and see anything that a human can.